haacked/haacked.com/_posts/archived/2009-08-04-views-on-a-diet.aspx.markdown

 ---
 layout: post
-title: "Put Your Views (and Pages) On a Diet"
+title: Put Your Views (and Pages) On a Diet
 date: 2009-08-04 -0800
 comments: true
 disqus_identifier: 18632
 categories: []
+redirect_from: "/archive/2009/08/03/views-on-a-diet.aspx/"
 ---

 One of the complaints I often here with our our default view engine and Pages is that there’s all this extra cruft in there with the whole page directive and stuff.
 But it turns out that you can get rid of a lot of